George Adair

 George Washington Adair (March 1, 1823 – September 29, 1899) was a real-estate developer in post Civil War Atlanta.

 Early life

-Col George Washington Adair was born 1 Mar 1823, of Scots-Irish parentage in rural Morgan County, Georgia.
-His parents were John Fisher Adair (1785–1856) and Mary Radcliff "Polly" Slaven (1790–1835).
-His mother died in 1835; his father sent him to Decatur to enter the employ of Green B. Butler as a store clerk.
-He married Mary Jane Perry (1832–1910) on 7 Jun 1854, in Newton County, Georgia.
-Col George Washington Adair passed away 29 Sep 1899, in Atlanta, Fulton County, Georgia, aged 76, and is buried in the Westview Cemetery there.
+George Washington Adair was born 1 March 1823.
+He married Mary Jane Perry on 7 Jun 1854, in Newton County, Georgia.

-There he met James Calhoun, William H. Dabney, Charles Murphy and Ephraim M. Poole, who supported him with the means to study at the Decatur Academy.
+James Calhoun, William H. Dabney, Charles Murphy and Ephraim M. Poole supported him with the means to study at the Decatur Academy.
 After two years, he took up the study of law in Covington, Georgia, and two years later he was admitted to the bar.

 To satisfy his debts, Adair took a position as a conductor on the Georgia Railroad, a job he held for four years.
 After leaving the railroad, he spent some time at Covington, and Charleston.
 Adair moved to Atlanta in 1854 at the age of 31 and there established what would be his permanent home.

 Career

 Atlanta

 Under the firm name of Adair and Ezzard, Adair embarked in the mercantile business, but after not entirely successful two years, he launched into the general trading, auctioning and real estate business, which would engage him throughout the remainder of his career.

 During the Civil War, Adair was a newspaperman and a cotton speculator.
 He already owned the Gate City Guardian newspaper when in 1861 he bought the Atlanta Southern Confederacy and merged the two keeping the name of the latter, assisted by J. Henly Smith.
 After the paper went under.
 Adair became an aide on the staff of Gen. N.B.
 Forrest, serving the confederacy until the end of hostilities in 1865.